-- Gently tap the lower corner of the parrot’s beak with the spoon or syringe.
+- Gently tap the lower corner of the beak with the spoon or syringe.

-- Wait for the parrot to open its mouth.
-Keeping repeating the step above until it does.
+- Wait for the parrot to open its mouth, repeating the step above until it does.

 - Let the parrot take the food at its own pace.
 Never force-feed it.

 You can repeat this process as often as required.
 Just offer your parrot the foods that it wants to eat.
-Many parrots love human foods that would ordinarily be verboten as they are too fatty.
-Avoid feeding your parrot anything toxic but treats that you formerly offered sparingly can be used to cheer up your parrot.
+Many parrots love human foods that would ordinarily be verboten as they’re too fatty.

-If your parrot starts to twitch and shake then drops its head, it will likely vomit.
-In this instance, clean up the regurgitation and offer food again later.
-More importantly, reassure your parrot to let it know that you are not angry and will make everything better again.
+If your parrot starts to twitch and shake before dropping its head, it’ll likely vomit.
+In this instance, clean it up.
+Then, reassure your parrot to let it know that you’re not angry and will make everything better again.

 The loss of a parrot is a painful experience that leaves you feeling sad and empty inside.
 Once your pet has passed away, you can begin the mourning process.